Kerr, Faraday, and Magnetoelectric Effects in MnBi$_2$Te$_4$ Thin Films: Faraday, Kerr, and Magnetoelectric Response

 The Faraday and Kerr angles are defined respectively as the rotation angles of linearly polarized incoming light upon transmission and reflection:

 where $E_{\pm}^{r/t} \equiv E_{x}^{r/t} \pm iE_{y}^{r/t}$.
 Here the values of incoming in-plane polarization can be read from Eq.~\ref{eq:efield}.

-For even $N$ films both the Hall conductivity and the magnetization vanish by symmetry \cite{Lei2021_metamagnetism,lei2022quantum} at electric field $E_z=0$ at all frequencies.
-Because of quantization, the {\em dc} Hall conductivity vanishes identically at finite $E_z$ until the field is strong enough to close the gap; The linear response of the Hall conductivity to $E_z$ is therefore zero in the {\em dc} limit.
+For even $N$ films both the Hall conductivity and the magnetization vanish by symmetry \cite{Lei2021_metamagnetism,lei2022quantum} in the absence of external out-of-plane electric field $\mathcal{E}_z=0$ at all frequencies.
+Because of quantization, the {\em dc} Hall conductivity vanishes identically at finite $\mathcal{E}_z$ until the field is strong enough to close the gap; The linear response of the Hall conductivity to $\mathcal{E}_z$ is therefore zero in the {\em dc} limit.
 Under the same conditions, the linear response of the magnetization is quantized at the topologically protected value.
-We anticipate that the linear response of the Kerr and Faraday effects to $E_z$ is continued to be strongly suppressed at finite frequencies provided they are well below the gap.
-We now use a simplified model of MnBi$_2$Te$_4$ thin films to test this expectation quantitatively.
+We anticipate that the linear response of the Kerr and Faraday effects to external electric field $E_z$ is strongly suppressed when $\hbar \omega$ is well below the bandgap of MnBi$_2$Te$_4$ thin films.
+In the following we use a simplified model to test this expectation quantitatively.